websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 > **This feature is intended for testing and development only** \
 > **Works with Elasticsearch only**

-Add the Search Insights Widget to the Search Page to inspect two things:
+The Search Insights Widget, when added to a Search Page, is for inspecting two things:

 - The query string that's constructed by the back-end search code when the User enters a keyword